The contribution of Bose in reigniting the desire for independence far surpasses Gandhi's decade old efforts.

 Indeed, all speculations on Bose’s personal life are dwarfed by the immediate effect of India’s exposure to what the INA had meant.
 In autumn 1945, a large part of India’s population immediately sided with the INA veterans upon their return (in chains) to India.
 The British gradually released the ordinary soldiers in batches, which already had a palpable effect, for as Nehru observed, these men were hard as nails and hated British rule.
 The eye was mainly on three top defendants.
 Their trial, in the Red Fort, was meant to send a message to the Sepoys never to be disloyal again.
 Coincidence would have it that they were a Hindu, a Muslim and a Sikh, which came in handy for the Congress narrative of a pan-Indian unity.
 Congress leaders buried their one-time diatribes against the INA and offered to defend them in Court.

 From the Empire’s perspective, the trial really backfired.
 The people’s mood proved not to be just a fleeting sympathy but threatened to become a rebellion.
 A large part of this book holds the British military correspondence of autumn-winter 1945-46 against the light.
 It becomes abundantly clear that the British top brass, especially Viceroy Archibald Wavell and Commander-in-Chief Claude Auchinleck, were in a state of panic.
 They had received reports from the provinces, including their main recruiting-area Panjab, that their colonial troops could no longer be relied upon.
-Every Indian had become a nationalist, galvanized by the presence in India of thousands of Bose’s soldiers.
+Every Indian had become a nationalist, galvanised by the presence in India of thousands of Bose’s soldiers.
 Nobody was willing to accept the punishment which the British would normally have given to leaders who had taken up arms against the King-Emperor.

 In proportion to the gravity of what from the British viewpoint was a crime, they should have been sentenced to death.
 Sensing that this would only trigger a revolt, Wavell and Auchinleck arranged for a reduced sentence to transportation for life, which moreover was at once commuted to a token prison sentence.
 To prevent any incipient unrest, they made sure that this decision was immediately communicated to the public.
 It became a staged trial with the outcome determined by extra-judicial considerations, a “show trial” but this time not to the detriment of the defendants, thanks to the emerging anti-British power equation in society.